-It also operates on subqueries in the set operators UNION, UNION ALL, INTERSECT, INTERSECT ALL, EXCEPT, EXCEPT ALL, MINUS, and MINUS ALL, and subqueries in DML statements such as INSERT, DELETE, and UPDATE.
+It also operates on subqueries in the set operators union, union all, intersect, intersect all, except all, minus, and minus all, and subqueries in DML statements such as insert, delete, and update.

 Dimensions, constraints, and rewrite integrity levels affect whether a query is rewritten to use materialized views.
-Additionally, query rewrite can be enabled or disabled by REWRITE and NOREWRITE hints and the QUERY REWRITE ENABLED session parameter.
+Additionally, query rewrite can be enabled or disabled by REWRITE and NOREWRITE hints and the QUERY_REWRITE_ENABLED session parameter.